code-423n4/Bot-Race-JSON-Schema/README.md

 npx ajv-cli --spec=draft2020 -s ./schema.json -d report.json
 ```

-### Upcoming Version 0.2.0
+### Upcoming Version 0.3.0

-A new version of the schema will replace v0.1.0 soon (dates to be announced) and can be found [here](https://github.com/code-423n4/Bot-Race-JSON-Schema/blob/v0.2.0/schema.json).
+A new version of the schema will replace v0.1.0 on Jan 1st and can be found [here](https://github.com/code-423n4/Bot-Race-JSON-Schema/blob/v0.3.0/schema.json).
+**Changes**:

-This version restricts the values of `severity`, making it an enum instead of an open string.
+- restricts the values of `severity`, making it an enum instead of an open string.
+- `content` and `description` are optional
+- `content` must be in code block format, we are expecting \`\`\` at the begining and end of this string.
+- `loc` must contain a link to the code or file.

 If you want to test your report against the upcoming schema you can fetch the latest tag and validate as before:

 ```
-curl https://raw.githubusercontent.com/code-423n4/Bot-Race-JSON-Schema/v0.2.0/schema.json -o schema.json
+curl https://raw.githubusercontent.com/code-423n4/Bot-Race-JSON-Schema/v0.3.0/schema.json -o schema.json
 npx ajv-cli --spec=draft2020 -s ./schema.json -d report.json
 ```